Crime contagion model

-Crime Contagion Model relates to the idea, whether crime is contagious.
-Contagion models predict a positive relationship between neighborhood violent crime rates and the propensity of MTO (Moving to Opportunity) participants to engage in violent crime.
+Crime contagion models relate to the idea, of whether crime is contagious.
+Contagion models predict a positive relationship between neighborhood violent crime rates and the propensity of moving to opportunity (MTO) participants to engage in violent crime.
 The notion of crime spreading across surrounding environments feeds on the idea of clinical hysteria.
-Hysteria and the fear of crime are the main components of the Contagion model.
+Hysteria and the fear of crime are the main components of the contagion model.

 A great measure used to determine if fear of crime exists can be determined by the evaluation of near repeats.
-Near repeats occurs when a specific surrounding environment is targeted again for crime, areas of examples include neighborhoods, businesses, schools, etc. Near repeats have been proved to be a great factor in determining repeat victimization, and determining crime itself.
+Near repeats occur when a specific surrounding environment is targeted again for crime, areas of examples include neighborhoods, businesses, and schools.
+Near repeats have been proved to be a great factor in determining repeat victimization, and determining crime itself.
 Repeat victimization relates to near repeats, rather than a familiar victim it constitutes a familiar environment where crime is to be repeated.

 Empirical support

 Neighborhood racial composition have a strong relationship with violent crime arrest which are robust to conditioning on changes in neighborhood poverty, violent-crime rates, or property-crime rates.
 Previous studies have also showed evidence that crime is in some way contagious.
 Research has displayed that being the victim of a crime one time significantly increases the likelihood of being victimized again in the future.

 Variation in neighborhood yields no evidence that contagion is as important as much of the previous research would suggest in explaining across-neighborhood variation in crime rates.
 Variation in neighborhood has similar contagion probability than across neighborhood.